-Friday, November 24, 2023
+Sunday, November 24, 2024

-My point is this: we need to affirm our brothers and sisters in Christ.
+My point is this: We need to affirm our brothers and sisters in Christ.
 We need to tell them they are valued and appreciated.
-We should express our love for them and our thanks for their good deeds.
+We should express our love for them and give them our thanks for their good deeds.
 The Philippians were far from perfect, but that did not stop Paul from expressing his love for them, appreciating their faithfulness, and rejoicing in his relationship with them.
-Just as God affirmed his relationship, love, and appreciation for His son, [7], we should do something similar with other believers.
+Just as God affirmed His relationship, love, and appreciation for His son, [7] we should do something similar with other believers.
 We can focus on catching people doing good, right, and faithful things instead of picking apart every little thing they do to find some flaw that makes us feel superior.
-[8] Bottom line: Who is someone you need to say, "Every time I think of you, I give thanks to my God"?
+[8] Bottom line: Who is someone to whom you need to say, "Every time I think of you, I give thanks to my God"?
 I bet they need to hear that from someone just as much as you do!

-Loving Father, you have placed many wonderful people in my life.
+Loving Father, You have placed many wonderful people in my life.
 I have not deserved their love, attention, help, and friendship.
 Nevertheless, I am deeply thankful that You brought them into my life.
 Forgive me for taking their fellowship and friendship for granted.
 Please open my eyes to see the things I can affirm about them and to them.
 O Father, please help me to be a more grateful and supportive friend, I ask.
 In Jesus' name, I pray.
 Amen.

 Together in Christ is a daily devotional that focuses on what Scripture teaches about godly living in relationships.